guibueno/guibueno.github.io/_docs/eval-01-test-plan.markdown

   - "Improve/finalize this draft"
 ---

-The main goal of conducting user
+The main goal of conducting user tests was to evaluate if providing feedback

 Testing **LanguageBug** will result in insights on usability, such as: